 In the 11 July 2002 issue of Nature, a French team led by Michel Brunet announced the discovery of the 7‑million‐year‐old skull of an ape‐like species nicknamed Toumaï, which they claim is the oldest known hominid.
 In today’s issue of Nature, 10 October 2002, rival scientists claim that Toumaï is not a hominid at all.

 What is a hominid?
 Well, as everybody knows nowadays, man’s closest living relative is the chimpanzee.
-The evolutionary split between man and chimpanzee occurred between 5 and 8 million years ago.
+The evolutionary split between man and chimpanzee happened gradually between 10 and 5 million years ago.
 A hominid is anything on man’s side of that split.
 To put it another way, a hominid is anything that is more closely related to man than it is to the chimpanzee.
-Terminology is evolving, but that is the traditional usage of the word hominid, and that is the usage employed by Brunet, by his critics, and by most of the news media reporting on the controversy today.
+Terminology is evolving, but that is the traditional usage of the word hominid, and that is the usage employed by Brunet, by his critics, by most of the news media reporting on the controversy today, and by this essay.

 Anthropologists use the word human in two different senses.
-They most commonly use it in a narrow sense, synonymous with homo or man.
-Occasionally they use it in a broad sense, synonymous with hominid.
+They most often use it in a narrow sense, synonymous with homo or man.
+Less often they use it in a broad sense, synonymous with hominid.
 Context generally makes it clear which they mean.

 Hominids form what biologists call a family, the family Hominidae.
 If you want a non‐technical phrase meaning “the family Hominidae”, you can say “the human family” or “the human ancestral family”.
 Both these phrases are used by reputable anthropologists communicating with lay people.
 The family Hominidae consists of several genera, and Homo (man) is one such genus.
 All the genera except Homo are extinct.
 The picture is as follows:

 So, the hominids are the human family, and Toumaï is claimed to be the oldest known hominid.
 That’s not too hard, is it?

 Now let’s see what the news media made of it today.
-Their mistakes fall into several categories.
+Their mistakes fall into five categories.